 The URL for invoking the API depends on which specific service you're looking for.
 Please see the relevant service spec for details.

-The HTTP content type of the JSON-RPC request (sent as a HTTP request header) should be set to
+The HTTP content type of the JSON-RPC request (sent as a HTTP request

 .
-No other content types are accepted.
+No other content

 The HTTP status codes are set as described in the JSON-RPC 2.0 Transport: HTTP draft proposal: